Yoskutik/mobx-react-mvvm-preview/README.md

+# Mobx MVVM Preview

-## Todo List
+## DI

-This sandbox was made to demonstrate the capabilities of the MobX + DI + MVVM architecture.
-Here you can find an examples of using View, ChildView and ViewModel entities.
+This branch is created to demonstrate the possibilities of the DI pattern in ViewModel's.

-In this sandbox you can add new Todo's, filter them, chose one of them and delete or make as done the chosen one.
+In this sandbox there are some articles.
+You can mark some articles read, and the system must notify you about it.
+Also, it should notify about some other events like achieving 10 reads, and collect statistics.